 We Are All Terminal But This Exit Is Mine

-New from Unknown Press, this full-length collection of poetry explores the childhood memories and nostalgic daydreams of a grade-school bookworm now grown up to face cancer, debt, solitude, and the fear that all the joys and hopes of a bygone youth are slipping out of reach.
-Available on Halloween, 2017.
-Details on where to find copies are coming soon.
+New from Unknown Press, this full-length collection of poetry explores the childhood memories and nostalgic daydreams of a grade-school bookworm now grown up to face cancer, chemo, debt, solitude, and the fear that all the joys and hopes of a bygone youth are slipping out of reach.
+Available through Amazon, by special order at your local bookstore, or by contacting the author at email@example.com for signed copies.

 "An unflinching collection that spins a web of reminiscence sweet with heartache and dusted with longing for a youth now passed." – Ally Malinenko, author of The Wanting Bone and This Is Sarah